reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

         return http.build();
     }
 ````
-It provides us various values for session creation policies attribute `sessionCreationPolicy`:
+It provides us with the following values for session attribute `sessionCreationPolicy`:
-1. SessionCreationPolicy.STATELESS - No session will be created or used.
+1. **SessionCreationPolicy.STATELESS** - No session will be created or used.
-2. SessionCreationPolicy.ALWAYS - A session will always be created if it does not exist.
+2. **SessionCreationPolicy.ALWAYS** - A session will always be created if it does not exist.
-3. SessionCreationPolicy.NEVER - A session will never be created.
+3. **SessionCreationPolicy.NEVER** - A session will never be created.
 But if a session exists, it will be used.
-4. SessionCreationPolicy.IF_REQUIRED - A session will be created if required.(**Default Configuration**)
+4. **SessionCreationPolicy.IF_REQUIRED** - A session will be created if required. (**Default Configuration**)

 Other options include:
-- `invalidSessionUrl` - the URL to redirect to when an invalid session is detected.
+- `invalidSessionUrl` - The URL to redirect to when an invalid session is detected.
-- `maximumSessions` - limits the number of active sessions that a single user can have concurrently.
+- `maximumSessions` - Limits the number of active sessions that a single user can have concurrently.
-- `maxSessionsPreventsLogin` - Default value is `false`, which indicates that the authenticated user is allowed access while the existing user's session expires.
+- `maxSessionsPreventsLogin` - The Default value is `false`, which indicates that the authenticated user is allowed access while the existing user's session expires.
 `true` indicates that the user will not be authenticated when `SessionManagementConfigurer.maximumSessions(int)` is reached.
 In this case, it will
 redirect to `/invalidSession` when multiple logins are detected.

 #### 2. Configure Multiple Filter Chains
-Spring Security allows us to have **more than one co-existing security configuration** which gives us more control over the application.
+Spring Security allows us to have **more than one co-existing security configuration** giving us more control over the application.
 To demonstrate this, let's create REST endpoints for a Library application that uses H2 database to store books based on genre.
 Our `BookController` class will have an endpoint defined as below:
 ````java